vincentjiang10/terrain-map/README.md

 ### To Be Added
 - rotation about z-axis
-- a command that bypasses console prompts and instead skips to GUI with default matrix
+- makefile and testing it
 - "far away look" effect
-- implement zoom-in and zoom-out button (resets canvas size after user selects a point on map (show clicked point with mouse event))
+- implement zoom-in and zoom-out button (resets canvas size after user selects a point on map (show clicked point with mouse event)) (Separate branch)
-- use of swing and awt to make GUI (button to enable/disable double buffering)
+- implement color slider + implmenting JSlider (Separate branch)
 - rotation about x-axis
 - animation upon rotation
 - makefile
 - other algorithms
 - add another md page for interesting bugs?
 - official documentation (look at other README.md) + testing